On This Page

 We met the yardies shortly after we arrived.
-Lagga was our go-to guy, helping us with activities and would prepare dinner for us if we asked.
-We’d often share a Red Stripe with him on the back porch and just talk.
+Lagga was our go-to guy, helping us coordinate activities and prepare meals.
+We often shared a Red Stripe with him on the back porch.
 Hopi was a sweet middle-aged lady who kept the cottages clean and tidy.
 Clive tended to the garden.
-The property was surrounded by a wooden fence with a gate.
+The property was surrounded by a wooden fence.

-There was another couple who stayed in the other cottage a couple of days we were there.
-They were on the island recording ocean sounds for a project they were working on, and the only time we saw them was when they were standing on their heads in the yard in various yoga positions.
+There was another couple who stayed in the other cottage on the property a couple of the days we were there.
+They had come to the island recording ocean sounds for a project they were working on, and the only time we saw them was when they were standing on their heads in the yard in various yoga positions.

-We saw a Sandals Resort, and we learned that the Jamaicans referred to said place as “the white house”.
-If you travel to Jamaica I encourage you to go out and interact with the people that live there.
+We saw a Sandals Resort one day, and we quickly learned that the Jamaicans refer to it as “the white house”.
+If you travel to Jamaica go out and interact with the people that live there.